top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup/0_0_duckiebot_parts_c0.md

 ## Zip Tie

-Two 300x5mm zip ties are going to be useful to keep the battery at the lower deck from moving around.
+Two 300x5mm zip ties are needed to keep the battery at the lower deck from moving around.

 <div figure-id="fig:zipties" figure-caption="The zip ties">
      <img src="zipties.png" style='width: 15em'/>